 It was just a temporary change.
 Any fluids lost while sweating inside infrared sauna blanket needed to be replaced.
 Otherwise, I ran the risk of becoming dehydrated.
 And dehydration is bad news.
 It can make you feel unwell and in extreme cases can be a serious health risk.

 So, can you use a sauna blanket for weight loss?
-You can, but the results are temporary.
+Yes, you can but the results are temporary.
 You’ll lose some water weight but it all goes back on when you rehydrate.
 From what I can see, there’s no long term weight loss.

 READ NEXT